 I’ve never been into the scary, the gory or the unnerving, so Halloween has never been my favorite holiday.
 But I can do dressing up and I can definitely do the massive sugar rush.

 For our office decorating competition, my team went all out with an insane asylum theme and I brought in these broken glass cupcakes.
-They’re actually kind of a breeze to throw together (compared to the cake I just made, anyway) and I really liked the look of the sort of subtle creepiness instead of fingers or eyeballs or whatever sticking out of cupcakes.
-Gross.
+They’re actually kind of a breeze to throw together (compared to the cake I just made, anyway) and I really prefer this aesthetic over fingers or eyeballs sticking out of cupcakes.

 For the cupcakes, I doubled this 1-bowl chocolate cake recipe and added an egg for more sturdiness since I was also filling the cupcakes with jam to give an oozing effect when you bite into them.
 These cupcakes are quite moist and prone to sticking to the knife when you cut into them, but you’ll be covering them up with frosting even if the tops end up looking ugly after you fill them.